Brake Safety Week 2024: What CVSA Will Focus on This Year

 As long as you follow these tips, you’ll have nothing to worry about during Brake Safety Week.

-To ensure compliance, complete your pre-trip inspections and monitor your brake system and components to see that they're in good working order.
+To ensure compliance, complete your pre-trip inspections and monitor your brake system and components — including brake linings and pads — to ensure they're in good working order.

-During your pre-trip, look at the brake pads to ensure that they’re the proper thickness and that there aren’t any large cracks.
+During your pre-trip, look at the brake pads and lining to ensure that they’re the proper thickness and that there aren’t any large cracks.
 Make sure they aren’t covered in oil or grease.
+Make sure there's adequate lining and nothing is missing or cracked.

 1. Hold firm pressure on the brake pedal for 60 seconds.
 Watch the air gauges and look for no more than a four-pound per square inch (PSI) drop.